Should people know they’re talking to an algorithm? After a controversial debut, Google now says yes – Info Innovation

 It’s a reaction Silicon Valley companies may want to pay close attention to as they continue to push the boundaries of artificial intelligence to create ever more realistic virtual assistants.

-On Tuesday, unveiled an assistant that’s able to make calls to schedule appointments while speaking in a nearly flawless human voice replete with “ums” and “ahs.”
+On Tuesday, Google unveiled an assistant that’s able to make calls to schedule appointments while speaking in a nearly flawless human voice replete with “ums” and “ahs.”
 At no point during the presentation did Google’s software reveal it isn’t human—sparking a debate about ethics and consent.

 On Thursday, Google reversed course by saying explicitly that the service, known as Google Duplex, would include a disclosure that it’s not a person.